 Making the Most Out of High School.

-Students are introduced to all the general information regarding graduation and college admission requirements.
-Students create a high school and beyond plan that aligns with these aspirations.
+Students are introduced to what it takes to be successful in high school student and are introduced to credits, GPA, graduation and college admission requirements.
+Students assess their learning style and create a high school and beyond plan that aligns with these aspirations.

 Grade 10: Which Training Plan Is Best For Me?